dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

 - Adds an Azure Storage resource named `storage`.
 - Chains a call to <xref:Aspire.Hosting.AzureStorageExtensions.RunAsEmulator*> to configure the storage resource to run locally using an emulator.
 The emulator in this case is [Azurite](/azure/storage/common/storage-use-azurite).
 - Adds a blob container named `blobs` to the storage resource.
-- Adds the `storage` resource to the `ExampleProject` and waits for it to be ready before starting the project.
+- Adds the `blobs` resource to the `ExampleProject` and waits for it to be ready before starting the project.

 #### Azure Blob Storage Bicep